SGHeadphones Home

 IPB Image

 Out of the box, the amp was sounded bright with an anemic low end.
-Not what I had expected, bringing out feelings of buyer's remorse. no.gif Thankfully, the sound settled in right after 40 hours of use, with the highs mellowing out and the bass filling out nicely. sweat.gif
+Not what I had expected, bringing out feelings of buyer's remorse. :no: Thankfully, the sound settled in right after 40 hours of use, with the highs mellowing out and the bass filling out nicely. :sweat:

 At this stage, the sound of the Balanced Desktop can best be described as iron-fisted solid state.
 The details are nicely presented, with an articulate midrange and tight, textured bass.